blocks-dao/blocks-xdai-module/readme.md

-# BLOCKS Verification Module
+# BLOCKS xDAI Module

-This proof of concept application creates a unique hash for uploaded files.
-This hash is stored in local storage and immutably on BLOCKS.
-The hashes can be compared to determine authenticity or modifications to a file.
+This application interacts with the xDAI OmbiBridge to port BLOCKS between networks.
+You can migrate BLOCKS from ETH to xDAI and back again.

-# Use Cases for BLOCKS Verification Tools
+# Use Cases for BLOCKS on xDAI

-- Data security and verification tools
+- Fast and extremely low-cost BLOCKS transactions for P2P
-- Immutable data storage
+- BLOCKS compatibility with DeFi applications on xDAI

 ## Project Notes:
-- Project is set up for ETH mainnet
+- Project interacts with Ethereum mainnet and xDAI mainnet
 - Metamask is used as the provider to sign transactions
-- Infura is used to connect to ETH for fetching/parsing data (manually change the Infura url for Rinkeby testing from "mainnet.infura.io" to "rinkeby.infura.io"
+- Bridging back to ETH from xDAI requires a manual execution on the [ABM Live Monitoring Tool](https://docs.tokenbridge.net/about-tokenbridge/components/amb-live-monitoring-application)

 ## Live Demo